 A portable hand-held device that delivers medication to your lungs.

 Providing breathing assistance by putting a tube through the nose or mouth and into lungs.
 The tube is attached to a machine that does some or all of the work of breathing.

 Liquid Oxygen (LOX)

 A machine used for oxygen therapy.
-It has a pump that takes oxygen from the air, and moves it through a long narrow tube into the nose.
-It concentrates the amount of oxygen taken from the air.
-There are now portable oxygen concentrators available.
+It takes oxygen from the air and moves it through a long narrow tube into the nose.
+Smaller, portable oxygen concentrators are also available.

-A medically prescribed system of providing supplemental oxygen to the body.
+A medically prescribed system of providing additional oxygen to the body.
 It is prescribed when diseased lungs are not able to meet the body’s oxygen needs.

-This test measures how much oxygen is in your blood.
-The test is easy, and the result is a percentage.
-The doctor will put a sensor on your finger or ear and a light will be used to measure the oxygen content in your blood.
+A quick, painless test that measures how much oxygen is in your blood.
+A sensor with a light is placed on your finger or ear.
 The result of this test may show if you need oxygen therapy.

 A condition in which you stop breathing while you sleep.
 You may also have sleep apnea if your breathing is too shallow during sleep.

 A type of lung function test.
 It measures how much air you are able to get into your lungs.
 It also measures how fast you can exhale.
 Spirometry is used to help diagnose lung diseases.
 It is sometimes used before and after bronchodilator treatments.

 Sputum or as it sometimes called phlegm is airway mucus and some saliva (“spit”) which are expectorated or coughed up when clearing the airways.